Ibtihaj Muhammad: Finding a Home in the (White) World of Fencing

 Peter Westbrook’s story was a fencing fairy tale that unfolded right in our backyard of Newark, New Jersey.
 The child of a Japanese mother and an African-American father, Peter and his younger sister were raised by his mother alone in a housing project in Newark during the 1950s and 60s.
 As a child of mixed-race heritage and during a time when race relations were tense due to the burgeoning civil rights movement, Peter struggled with his racial identity, and his mother worried that without a father figure in his life, he would turn to the streets for answers.
 In Japan, his mother’s paternal heritage included a long line of men of the sword—samurai—and these men held an honorable role in society.
 Peter’s mother wanted the same for her son and thought fencing could provide a similar sense of honor and pride.
 More importantly, she felt it would provide an outlet for his energy and a safe space from the Newark streets.
 Once Peter’s mom found out there was a fencing team at his high school, she begged her son to try out for the team.
 As a high school freshman, Peter had already discovered the importance of the street hustle, so legend has it that he struck a deal with his mother.
 He agreed to try fencing if his mother paid him five dollars.
 His mother agreed, so Peter went to the team practice after school.
 Secretly Peter enjoyed the sport, but he didn’t tell his mom that.
 Instead he told her he wasn’t yet convinced.
 She offered him another five dollars if he went back, and he built a small bankroll until he couldn’t deny he had found a true passion.
 As a saber fencer, Peter excelled on his high school’s fencing team and was recruited with a fencing scholarship to attend New York University, one of the best collegiate fencing schools in the country.

 Peter’s stardom only continued to soar from there.
 In his first year in college, he won the NCAA title for a saber fencer.
 By the time he was a college senior, he had become the national champion, an honor he would repeat twelve more times over the course of his career.
 In 1976, he attended his first Olympics.
 By his retirement from competitive fencing, he had been to five Olympic competitions, winning a bronze individual medal in 1984.
 During his last Olympics, in 1992, he was selected to carry the torch for Team USA.
 It wasn’t just his success as a fencer that made Peter Westbrook so remarkable, though; it was also the fact that he came from such humble beginnings and still managed to dominate a sport that had previously been reserved for the white and wealthy.
 He battled opponents on the strip and was forced to fight racism and classism in order to claim his spot among the annals of fencing greats, which he did on his own terms.
-Peter claimed the title of being the first ever African-American to win a national gold medal in saber fencing.
+Peter claimed the title of being the first ever African-American to win a national gold medal in saber fencing.“Seeing all of those Black people in the room was such a contrast to what we were used to seeing in the world of fencing.”

 Once he retired from competition, Peter Westbrook didn’t hang up his saber.
 Knowing how fencing had saved him from a life of dead ends, he decided he wanted to help other young kids without a lot of advantages.
 At the urging of a friend, Peter created the Peter Westbrook Foundation in 1991 in midtown Manhattan.
 The idea was to use fencing to not only teach a remarkable full-body sport, but also to teach life skills to underserved children from the New York City area.
 What started as a small program for fewer than a dozen kids ballooned into a powerhouse operation serving more than 250 kids from the community, plus an elite athletic program created to train young athletes with potential to fence on the national and international circuit.
 Pretty soon, the Peter Westbrook Foundation had developed an international reputation as the place where good fencers of color go to become great.